 A few do not like the idea of eating the seed while some would rather juice the seeds along with the pulp.
 The seeds contain most of the anti-oxidants and fibers.
-It is same as eating a pumpkin seed and a much healthier option.
-Health benefits of pomegranate seeds are a lot and quiet impressive.
-The pomegranate fruit juice is a rich source of vitamin C, vitamin B5, potassium, flavinoids and tannins.
+It is the same as eating a pumpkin seed and a much healthier option.
+The health benefits of pomegranate seeds are a lot and quite impressive.
+Pomegranate fruit juice is a rich source of vitamin C, vitamin B5, potassium, flavinoids and tannins.
 The arils of the fruit are rich in dietary fiber and micronutrients.
 The most abundant polyphenols present in it is ellagitannins.
 Punicalagins, a good antioxidant is also present in the fruit.
-Other photochemical include polyphenolic catechins, gallocatechins, and anthocyanins, such as prodelphinidins, delphinidin, cyanidin, and pelargonidin.
+Other photochemicals include polyphenolic catechins, gallocatechins, and anthocyanins, such as prodelphinidins, delphinidin, cyanidin, and pelargonidin.

 You can see many attributes that makes pomegranate arils an excellent choice when it comes to healthy living.
 It helps you maintain cholesterol levels intact, reduces arterial plaques those which are useful to battle against arthritis, osteoporosis, skin allergies, sore throats, skin disorders, urinary tract infections, osteoarthritis, digestive disorders, blood impurities and diabetes.
 According to the latest study, they are suggested to fight against some type of cancers like prostate cancer and skin cancer.
 Research on this fruit is being carried out extensively to find many more advantages from in-taking this fruit.